 Do you need to use oil to cook the bacon?

-Once the bacon bits have drained on paper towel and cooled to room temperature, transfer them to an airtight container.
-They will keep well in the fridge for up to a week and can be added straight to your favorite dishes.
+Once the Bacon Crumbles have drained on a paper towel and cooled to room temperature, transfer them to an airtight container.

 - Use a good quality natural bacon.